GenBench/GenBench.github.io/_pages/collaborative_benchmarking_task.md

 ---

 The Genbench Collaborative Benchmarking Task (CBT) aims to develop a collaborative generalisation benchmark for NLP, hosted on a shared platform: GenBench.
 Submissions to the CBT consist of a data/task artefact (submitted via the [GenBenchCBT github repository](https://github.com/GenBench/genbench_cbt)) and a paper (submitted via openreview), describing the submission.
-Tasks will be reviewed via their paper submission, accepted papers tasks will be merged into the GenBench repository, and included in the proceedings of the GenBench workshop.
+The paper will be reviewed via a regular paper review pipeline and included in the proceedings of the GenBench workshop.
+Tasks corresponding to accepted papers will be merged into the GenBench rk repository.
 After the workshop, we will release a leaderboard for the top-reviewed tasks.
+More details about both task and paper submissions can be found below.

 ## Important dates
 - August 1, 2023 – Sample data submission deadline